 UMA provides ten days of professional development prior to the beginning of the school year.
-Topics include the history of the district, cultural sensitivity, OSHA, student data warehousing programs, standard deconstruction and alignment, and data analysis.
+Topics include the history of the district, cultural competency, special education documentation, OSHA, student data warehousing programs, standard deconstruction and alignment, and data analysis.

 Throughout the school year UMA faculty participate in a variety of professional development opportunities including, but not limited to: